ajv-validator/ajv/README.md

 __Please note__: all asynchronous subschemas that are referenced from the current or other schemas should have `"$async": true` keyword as well, otherwise the schema compilation will fail.

 Validation function for an asynchronous custom format/keyword should return a promise that resolves to `true` or `false`.
-Ajv compiles asynchronous schemas to either [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) (default) that can be optionally transpiled with [regenerator](https://github.com/facebook/regenerator) or to [es7 async function](http://tc39.github.io/ecmascript-asyncawait/) that can be transpiled with [nodent](https://github.com/MatAtBread/nodent).
+Ajv compiles asynchronous schemas to either [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) (default) that can be optionally transpiled with [regenerator](https://github.com/facebook/regenerator) or to [es7 async function](http://tc39.github.io/ecmascript-asyncawait/) that can be transpiled with [nodent](https://github.com/MatAtBread/nodent) or with regenerator as well.
 You can also supply any other transpiler as a function.
 See [Options](#options).

+The compiled validation function has `async: true` property (if the schema is asynchronous), so you can differentiate these functions if you are using both syncronous and asynchronous schemas.

-If you are using generators, the compiled validation function can be used with [co](https://github.com/tj/co) or directly, e.g. in [koa](http://koajs.com/) 1.0.
+If you are using generators, the compiled validation function can be either wrapped with [co](https://github.com/tj/co) (default) or returned as generator function, that can be used directly, e.g. in [koa](http://koajs.com/) 1.0. `co` is a very small library, it is included in Ajv (both as npm dependency and in the browser bundle).

 Generator functions are currently supported in Chrome, Firefox and node.js (0.11+); if you are using Ajv in other browsers or in older versions of node.js you should use one of available transpiling options.
 All provided async modes use global Promise class.
 If your platform does not have Promise you should use a polyfill that defines it.

 Validation result will be a promise that resolves to `true` or rejects with an exception `Ajv.ValidationError` that has the array of validation errors in `errors` property.